dwyl/learn-tape/tap-advanced-testing.md

 so we can either return an `Object` in the `sellProduct` function or `return` **just** the Array of coins to be given to the customer as change.
+The second assertion in the test shows that the COINS array in vendingMachine module is being "mutated" by the `sellProduct` function.
 This is an **undesirable** "**side effect**" but this illustrates something you are likely to see in the "wild".
 If you feel "uncomfortable" with this "impure" style, and you should,